d12frosted/elpa-mirror/gnu/taxy-readme.txt

 +  Dynamic taxonomies :: Objects may be classified into hierarchies automatically defined at runtime based on their attributes.
 +  Reusable taxonomies :: Taxonomy definitions may be stored in variables and reused in other taxonomies' descendant groups.
++  Classification domain-specific language :: Easily define a custom DSL used to classify items dynamically (which can be extended by users).
++  Flexible table view :: Based on =magit-section=, with easily defined columns (also extendable by users).

 * Contents                                                         :noexport:
 :PROPERTIES: